danomatika/loaf/README.md

     image = of.Image()
     image:load("image.jpg")

-This also means Lua's require function works as expected when importing other Lua scripts or modules inot the main script.
+This also means Lua's require function works as expected when importing other Lua scripts or modules into  the main script.

 ### Using Lua and OF